All roads lead to Rome…but what if you have an accident en route?25 Mar 2019 | Magdalena Knez

 The procedure for making a claim largely depends on whether your accident occurred in the EU or elsewhere.
 Your lawyer will be able to guide you through this, but the key points are summarised below.

 Thanks to developments in European law, it is now much easier for UK residents to claim compensation for road traffic accidents that happened elsewhere in the EU.

 Under European law, each car insurer operating within the EU must have a claims representative in the UK who your lawyer can address your claim to.
 If the claim isn’t settled, you can sue the foreign insurer direct, rather than having to sue the driver.
 Better still, you can sue the insurer in your local court.
 This therefore greatly simplifies the process, as you don’t have the hassle of having to find foreign lawyers to start court proceedings in the other EU country.

-In cases against both the foreign insurer and the MIB, even though you will be making your claim in the UK, it is generally the laws of the EU country where you had your accident that will determine who is at fault (although some exceptions can apply).
+In cases against both the foreign insurer and the MIB, even though you will be making your claim in the UK, the laws of the EU country where you had your accident will determine who is at fault (although some exceptions can apply).
 Therefore the speed limit, drink driving limit etc of the foreign country will apply rather than those of the UK.

 - Accidents in the rest of the world

 If you have an accident outside the EU, claiming compensation for your injuries is more complicated.
 The general rule is that you should bring your claim in the country where the accident happened.
 So for example, if you had an accident in Sydney you would have to make a compensation claim in the Australian state of New South Wales.